trinker/textreadr/README.md

 ------------------------

 The `read_document` is a generic wrapper for `read_docx`, `read_doc`,
-`read_html`, and `read_pdf` that detects the file extension and chooses the correct reader.
-For most tasks that require reading a .docx, .doc, .html, .pdf, or .txt file this is the go-to function to get the job done.
+`read_html`, `read_odt`, `read_pdf`, `read_rtf`, and `read_pptx` that
+detects the file extension and chooses the correct reader.
+For most tasks that require reading a .docx, .doc, .html, .odt, .pdf, .pptx, .rtf or .txt file this is the go-to function to get the job done.
 Below I demonstrate reading each of these five file formats with `read_document`.

-    docx_doc %>%
-        read_document() %>%
-        head(3)

-    ## [1] "JRMC2202 Audio  Project"      "Interview Transcript"         "Interviewer:  Yasmine Hassan"

     doc_doc %>%
         read_document() %>%